sureshopsgeek/demo/README.md

 ### The Counter service
 The counter service exposes two http endpoints namely counter and metrics through two different http servers.
-The counter endpoint accepts the status code and increment the internal counter for the  status code.
-The metrics endpoint exposes the counter for each status code which can be scaped by prometheus.
+The counter endpoint accepts the response code and increment the internal counter for the  response code.
+The metrics endpoint exposes the counter for each response code which can be scaped by prometheus.

 ### Command-line arguments
 The service binary accepts the following command line arguments